Jazz at MOCA to Feature Pianist Kiki Sanchez on Nov. 29

 Sanchez has released two Latin Jazz albums, “Dreams” in 2007 and “Two Worlds” in 2011 featuring GRAMMY award-winner Susana Baca.
 As an educator, he has released an instructional DVD titled the “The Real Latin Piano and Intro to Afro-Peruvian Rhythms, Vol.1.”

 The public is invited to enjoy the vibrant sounds of Kiki Sanchez, rain or shine.
 To kick off Miami Art Week, guests may also walk through MOCA’s two exhibitions, Cecilia Vicuña’s “About to Happen” and Alice Rahon’s “Poetic Invocations.”
 Cecilia Vicuña’s “About to Happen” traces the Chilean artist’s career-long commitment to exploring discarded and displaced materials, peoples and landscapes in a time of global climate change.
 French-Mexican surrealist painter Alice Rahon’s “Poetic Invocations” aims to contribute to the scholarship and recognition of under-explored women artists, and to the intercultural influences on European artists in exile in the Americas, whose work was often deeply marked by indigenous and archaic cultures.
 Both exhibitions are on view from Nov.
-26 through March 29, 2020.If you love Soul Of Miami, please consider leaving a testimonial.
+26 through March 29, 2020.Thank you for using Soul Of Miami!